Nx Powertoys is an API connector that extends the functionality of a Nx Witness Server

 Prerequisites

-- Nx Witness Server (version 5.1.4.38717+ for hive support)
+- Nx Witness Server (version 5.1.4.38717+)

 - Administrator/root privileges on the target server